saitaiky/notebook/docs/docs/linux/process.md

 In such a case, it makes sense for you to remove the parent process so that **an init process** will be the latest parent to the zombie processes.
 (In Unix , when the parent process terminate , the init process (created by Unix Kernel) would take care all of its child process. )

-:::infoWhat is an init process?
+:::info What is an init process?
 An init process -- short for initialization -- is the first process that is issued when a system reboots.
 An init process will then [periodically execute the regular protocol](https://www.geeksforgeeks.org/init-command-in-linux-with-examples/): giving the wait() system call to clean up its zombie children.
 :::